kids-first/kf-rnaseq-workflow/README.md

 # [Kids First STAR Diploid Beta](docs/STAR_2.7.11b_DIPLOID.md)
 This is an alternative alignment and quantification method currently in beta phase.
-It uses DNA variant calls form a patient to create a "personal genome" for improved alignment.
+It uses DNA variant calls from a patient to create a "personal genome" for improved alignment.
 See doc linked in section header.